autoplot/documentation/javadoc/org/das2/jythoncompletion/ui/CompletionItemComparator.md

+# org.das2.jythoncompletion.ui.CompletionItemComparator

-# org.das2.jythoncompletion.ui.CompletionItemComparatorComparator for completion items either by sort priority or by sort text.
+Comparator for completion items either by sort priority or by sort text.

 ***
 <a name="BY_PRIORITY"></a>
 # BY_PRIORITY